Closing Procedures & Deadlines

 The monies requested are actually received by the University in a timely fashion.

-Transfer requests sent to the UOF after June 22nd at 5:00pm but before period 14 departmental lockout on July 17 may be accrued at the UO with the following entries:
+Fiscal Year 20 transfer requests sent to the UOF after June 22nd at 5:00pm but before period 14 departmental lockout on July 17 may be accrued at the UO with the following entries:

 To record revenue and receivable in FY20: